Bakrog/subtask2/README.md

 subtask: true
 return: Implement the fix.
 chain:
-  - Now write tests for the fix.
+  - Review your implementation for correctness, make sure this work on the first try
-  - Run the tests and fix any failures.
+  - Tell me a joke
 ---
 Find the bug in auth.ts
 ```

 Flow: Command → return prompt → LLM works → chain[0] fires → LLM works → chain[1] fires → ...

-**Note:** For non-subtask commands, requires OpenCode with `command.execute.before` hook (pending PR).
+**Note:** For non-subtask commands, requires opencode with `command.execute.before` hook (pending PR).

-### 4. Global fallback — Better default for subtasks
+### 4. Global fallback - 'Better' default for subtasks

-For `subtask: true` commands without a `return`, this plugin replaces OpenCode's generic "summarize" message with something better.
+For `subtask: true` commands without a `return`, this plugin replaces opencode's generic "summarize" message with something better.

 Default: "Challenge and validate the task output.
 Verify assumptions, identify gaps or errors, then continue with the next logical step."